ErpNetDocs/tech/advanced/extensible-data-objects.md

 ## Description And Usage

-The Extensible Data Objects (EDO) is a system in EnterpriseOne, which allows attaching additional data to all entities in the system.
+The Extensible Data Objects (EDO) is a system in @@name, which allows attaching additional data to all entities in the system.

 Types of additional data, which can currently be attached: